 Outlook will automatically send this email to all recipients mentioned in the Excel sheet.

-Advanced features of mail merge in Outlook
+Perform mail merge in Outlook with attachments

 Apart from sending simple personalized emails, you also have the freedom to perform advanced actions such as adding attachments, CC, BCC.